 - Start-up Inventory.
 Start-up inventory expenses cover the cost of any initial stock of materials, finished products, and/or supplies that you need to begin operations.

 - Advertising and Marketing.
 Many entrepreneurs choose to run pre-launch advertising campaigns or grand-opening promotions to generate advanced interest in their businesses.
+These can include anything from radio announcements to mobile billboards.
 You should make sure to include any costs associated with these initiatives, such as printed materials, promotional products, and paid for advertisements.

 - Other Startup Expenses.
 Make sure to include any additional costs associated with establishing a new business, such as licenses and permits, professional fees for the services of an attorney, accountant, or other professional consultant, insurance deposits, and fees to set up the business structure.

 Determining Fixed and Variable Expenses for the First Year

 Aside from the expenses incurred before operation, you should also estimate the monthly fixed costs and variable expenses that your business may incur during its first year of operation.
 You should be more clear about this information as you make various decisions regarding your new business, such where the business will be located, what kind of structure it will have, and who you will hire.

 Your fixed expenses are the ones that do not change in response to sales volume.
 Here are some of the most common fixed expenses:

 - Equipment Lease Payments

 - Office Supplies

 - Business insurance